nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hids.rst

 =================

 The ``hid_notification_event`` is used to synchronize the information about enabling or disabling the HID notifications for the HID input report.
-The event is submitted when the |GATT_HID| calls a callback related to enabling or disabling the notifications and the event is received only by the ``hids`` application module.
+The event is submitted when the |GATT_HID| calls a callback related to enabling or disabling the notifications and the event is received only by the HID Service application module.

 Transport for configuration channel
 ===================================